dk1242/dk1242.github.io/_posts/2025-05-23-Rendering-1M-spheres-3 Spheres.md

 spheres.push_back(baseSphere);
 ```
 Now, inside rendering loop, run another for loop to draw each sphere.
-This approach will work for some 1000s spheres but after that it will stop working smoothly, fps will drop and delayed update on screen.
+This approach will work for some 1000s spheres but after that it will stop working smoothly and fps (from 60 fps) will drop with delayed update on screen.
 For my machine, it went well till some `1.5k` spheres and after that fps started dropping.

 So what's the next thing we can do to improve the performance with more number of spheres.
 We can use some direct and indirect methods like decreasing the data transfer between CPU and GPU, reducing the nummber of Draw calls to GPU.
 Currently inside our Draw() function, we are calling `glDrawElements` which draws a single sphere.
 So, when we call this Draw funtion for 1000 times, it calls 1000 draw calls to the GPU which is a very expensive operation.